composer/composer/UPGRADE-2.0.md

 - PEAR support (repository, downloader, etc.) has been removed
 - `update` now lists changes to the lock file first (update step), and then the changes applied when installing the lock file to the vendor dir (install step)
 - `HTTPS_PROXY_REQUEST_FULLURI` if not specified will now default to false as this seems to work better in most environments
+- `dev-trunk`, `dev-master` and `dev-default` are no longer aliases for each other.
+The exact branch names are now preserved.

 ## For integrators and plugin authors